gonzalday/ProteinSeqAnalysis/README.md

 Multiple querys (on multifasta file) and multiple GenBank files usage supported.

 ## Requirements
 This program requires Python 3.x, Blastp, Muscle, Biopython and Matplotlib.
-Also, it needs the prosite.dat file from Prosite, which you'll have to download from the Prosite web, and locate it on the program folder.
+Also, it needs the **prosite.dat** file from Prosite, which you'll have to download from the Prosite web, and locate it on the program folder.
+It's not uploaded to this repository because it is more than 25MB.

 ## Usage
 Install the program cloning the package from this GitHub repository, which contains all the program modules.
-Then, locate the program folder, move there the files you'll want to analyze and type on the command line, for example:
+Then, locate the program folder, move there to execute the program and store there the files you'll want to analyze (or write the route to them) and type on the command line, for example:

 ```python main.py -q query.fasta -g gengenbank.gbff.txt```